pylint-dev/pylint/doc/faq.rst

 pylint does have some messages disabled by default, either because they are prone to false positives or that they are opinionated enough for not being included as default messages.
-But most of the disabled messages are from the Python 3 porting checker, which is disabled by default.
-It needs special activation with the ``--py3k`` flag.

 You can see the plugin you need to explicitly `load in the technical reference`_